mwidjaja1/3pfl/README.md

 1. Be friendly and respectful to our team.
 Bullying, harassing, lying, abusing your role, and spamming are examples of not being respectful. ❤️
 2. We promote players who are active on the team, has 1700+ trophies, & is positively contributing to the team 📈
 3. We demote/boot players who are inactive in the last 7 days, consistently didn't meet their role's guidelines, or violated a rule 😞
-4. If you want to tie with another player, spam NOO x3.
-If the other player responds the same or responds with a 👍, it means you agree to help each other.
+4. Players in teammate games are highly encouraged to tie by spamming NOO x3.
+If the other player responds the same or responds with a 👍, it means you agree to tie.
 5. Team members who get promoted to pro are eligible for a free 3PFL Sticker 💌

 ---